Clifford Gayles

 Clifford William Gayles (1913 – July 2, 1948) was an American serial killer who committed two murders during a Labor Day murder spree in southwestern Ohio in 1947, three years after being released from prison for a previous murder conviction.
 For the latter crimes, Gayles was sentenced to death and subsequently executed in 1948.

 First murder

 On October 5, 1934, Gayles got into an altercation with 25-year-old Mamie Robinson Barnes, his girlfriend, behind a YMCA in Cincinnati.
 In the resulting scuffle, he pulled out a knife and stabbed her nine times in the heart.
 After the murder, Gayles dropped the knife in the alley and went to the local police station, where he readily confessed to the crime.
 He was placed in a jail cell while two officers were dispatched to verify his claims, with them locating Barnes' body in the alley not long after.
 By the time they returned, Gayles had fallen asleep, and when he was questioned by detectives, he explained that he had stabbed her with the knife without providing a reason why.
-As a result, he was charged with first-degree murder, was found guilty of second degree murder, and sentenced to life in prison.
+As a result, he was charged with first degree murder, found guilty of second degree murder, and sentenced to life in prison.